Eyad-Elghonemy/StudyNotes/README.md

 - When you're done, one click transcribes the audio to text (Groq Whisper first for speed, Gemini as a fallback), then turns that text into focused notes written in a lecturer's style (Gemini first, Groq as a fallback, with NVIDIA available as an optional extra provider).
 - Long sessions are summarized chunk by chunk, then consolidated into one coherent document using a hierarchical merge, so quality stays high even for multi-hour recordings.
 - Notes are saved as a cumulative Markdown file per lecture, and rendered right inside the app — including LaTeX equations (`$...$` and `$$...$$`) converted to images via matplotlib.
+- Notes can be exported to a properly formatted **PDF** (right-to-left Arabic, syntax-highlighted code, highlight boxes and rendered equations included) using the browser already installed on the user's machine (Edge or Chrome), headless — no extra dependencies.
+- The packaged Windows app can check for new versions on GitHub and update itself silently, with no technical steps required from the user.
 - Everything is tracked with a status (recorded / transcribed / transcribed & explained) so you can always pick up where you left off, or delete a specific piece without breaking the rest.

 ---